Transferring Domains to us...

 1. Expired?
 Expired domains cannot be transferred.
 If your domain has expired, you need to renew it with the current provider.
 Then you can transfer it to us after 60 days.

 2. Locked or Unlocked?
 Domains are often kept locked to prevent unapproved transfers to new registrars.
-If you look up your domain in the whois,
+If you look up your domain in the whois lookup at your current registrar:

 - unlocked domains generally say "STATUS:OK".